 t is the responsibility of the student to be covered by insurance in case of an injury related to a College-sponsored event.
-The parent, guardian or student will be expected to assume all responsibility and shall not hold the College liable for any injury due to an accident related to a college-sponsored event except for students who participate in intercollegiate athletic events and are covered by college accident insurance.
+The parent, guardian, or student will be expected to assume all responsibility and the College may not be held liable for any injury due to an accident related to a college-sponsored event except for students who participate in intercollegiate athletic events and are covered by college accident insurance.